sammba-mri/sammba-mri/doc/introduction.rst

 What is sammba-MRI: small mammals neuroimaging with python
 ===========================================================

     Sammba-MRI builds **easy-to-use** pipelines to process small mammals brain MRI multimodal images.
-Examples include (but are not restricted to) mouse models of Alzheimer disease.
+Examples include (but are not restricted to) mouse models of Alzheimer's disease.

 Dependencies